 From East Timor is between Batugade and Atambua, West Timor.
 From Malaysia is from West Kalimantan and Sarawak, Malaysia to Entikong-Tebedu.
 Papua New Guinea is between Vanimo in Sandaun Province, Papua New Guinea, and Jayapura, Papua, Indonesia.

 Being of many islands, Indonesia has a good network of domestic airlines to move around with.
 Check out our local Indonesian airlines’ list.

-By sea, one can take the pelni boats but to own discretion, which will also take a considerable amount of time.
+By sea, one can take the pelni boats but at one’s own discretion, which will also take considerable time.
 See boat/pelni travel in Indonesia for more information.